 Judging from this, his first year at the Market, Samme’s a hard working vendor with an original and, according to several neighborhood dogs who have tried them, a delicious product.
 Like most parents, Michelle and Eddie are also interested in teaching their son about the work hard, earn money equation.
 A good Market day for Samme is when he sells out before the Market is over at 8pm.
 Once the last dog treat has been sold, Samme counts his money with the plan, as he says, to “save it.”
 Samme likes working at the Market, Michelle says, “but he also finds it hard.
 He earns his money, for sure.”
 The money Samme earns most often lasts until his next trip to the movies where he buys his usual, a large popcorn and a small Sprite.

 Samme’s not hard to find at the Market.
 He’s the only one selling dog treats.
 Stop by, introduce yourself, and ask Samme about how he likes being in business for himself.

 The Northwest Detroit Farmers’ Market runs every Thursday from 4pm – 8pm through October 12 at the North Rosedale Park Community House parking lot at 18445 Scarsdale.
-For more information about the Market, contact Chelsea Neblett at email@example.com.
+For more information about the Market, contact Ashley Baker at firstname.lastname@example.org.